psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 The `Psi4NumPy <https://github.com/psi4/psi4numpy>`_ project [Smith:2018:3504]_ is the recommended
 mechanism for developing and prototyping new methods in Psi4.
-Because :numpy:`NumPy <>` provides such a rich set of features for efficient linear algebra, Fourier transforms, and general tensor manipulations, a massive number of methods can be easily implemented very easily using that library.
+Because `NumPy <https://numpy.org/>`_ provides such a rich set of features for efficient linear algebra, Fourier transforms, and general tensor manipulations, a massive number of methods can be easily implemented very easily using that library.
 To facilitate this workflow, |PSIfour| exports key quantities such as integrals,